Rostyy/glofox/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 Run `ng test --coverage` create tests report.
 This can be found in `coverage` folder in root of project.
 Each component, service, pipe and other entities can be checked separately (there are corresponding files).
+Main file here `glofox/src/index.htm`.

 ### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.